McGRiMTV/Demo-Bot/README.md

 # Demo Bots By McGRiM
 All of these bots are coding using Javascript and Discord.JS in Visual Studio Code.
+Info for each of these bots can be found in the README.md of that bot file.

 ## License
 This repository is licensed under the MIT License, which is viewable [here](https://github.com/McGRiMTV/Discord-Demo-Bots/blob/master/LICENSE)